+The Council too will consult these organisations where appropriate.
 (See the contacts list in Appendix 2 of this guidance.)

 - 6.5 In carrying out a desk study it is recommended that a search is carried out within a defined distance of the proposed development site.
-This may be 1, 2 or more kilometres from the site depending on the likely impact of the development.
-This will reduce the risk of missing important and relevant data. - 6.6 Initial consultations and a desk top study, together with an initial inspection of the proposed development site, should identify gaps in information and the need for survey work.
+This may be 1 or 2 kilometres (or more) from the site depending on the potential impact of the development.
+This will reduce the risk of missing important and relevant data. - Initial consultations and a desk top study, together with an initial inspection of the proposed development site, should identify gaps in information and the need for survey work.
 In some cases it may be apparent at this stage that there will be no adverse ecological impacts.
 In most cases it is likely that new survey work will be required.
 It is essential that desk study work is undertaken at the outset of the project before the design of the proposed development is finalised.